-Quick tip: Try to keep noindex attribute for pages like contact and nofollow attribute for affiliate links on your blog posts.
-If you are linking to any spam website for any reason, use nofollow link attribute.
+Quick Tip: Try to keep noindex attribute for pages like contact and nofollow attribute for affiliate links on your blog posts.
+If you are linking to any spam website for any reason, use the nofollow link attribute.

 Do let me know if you have more questions regarding basics of Nofollow or Dofollow?

 Subscribe on YouTube